AliceYangAC/best-buy-microservices-web-app/README.md

 - **product-service (Python):** This service manages the product catalog.
 It retrieves product metadata from Azure DocumentDB (`productdb`) and serves associated product imagery stored in Azure Blob Storage based on the product id.
 - **order-service (Node.js):** Handles recommendations based on prior orders & successful order handling.
 When a shopper places an order, this service creates the order object, sets the initial status, and immediately publishes the order as a message to the Azure Service Bus `orders` queue to trigger downstream processing.
 - **makeline-service (Go):** This service acts as the fulfillment processor.
 It listens to the `orders` queue.
-When it receives a new order message, it automatically processes the order creation, updates the status in the `orderdb`, stores it in Azure DocumentDB `orderdb'`, and publishes a subsequent message to the `shipping` queue indicating the order is ready to be shipped.
+When it receives a new order message, it automatically processes the order creation, updates the status in the `orderdb`, stores it in Azure DocumentDB `orderdb'`.
 - **shipping-service (Go):** Manages the final stage of the order lifecycle at this stage in the project.
 It consumes messages from the `shipping` queue to finalize delivery details and updates the `orderdb` with tracking and completion status.
 In the future, additional services that handle the logistics process could subscribe to the shipping queue.

 #### Managed Backing Services (Azure)